eiConsole v.23R1

 Overview

-This tutorial demonstrates and explains how to query a Microsoft SQL Server (MSSQLServer for short) database using SQLXML, transform the results to a simple XML and to a delimited file, and save the resulting files to a directory.
-In this tutorial we cover:
+This tutorial demonstrates and explains how to query a Microsoft SQL Server database using SQL-XML, transform the results into a simple XML and a delimited file, and save the resulting files to a directory.
+In this tutorial, we cover:

 The tutorial expands on basic eiConsole topography and configuration, so users should be familiar with those concepts before beginning this tutorial.
-If you are not familiar with these concepts please review the basic, intermediate and advanced tutorials sections.
+If you are unfamiliar with these concepts, please review the basic, intermediate and advanced tutorial sections.

-Important: the installation and configuration of an MS SQL Server is out of the scope of this tutorial.
+Important: The installation and configuration of an MS SQL Server are outside the scope of this tutorial.
 Before beginning the tutorial, the user must have access to an MS SQL Server database and have the following information on hand:

 - Database name